MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeploymentPackage.md

 ```

 ### -Force

-Starting in version 1910, use this parameter to force remove an expired NAP update.
+Add this parameter to force remove an expired NAP update.

 ```yaml
 Type: SwitchParameter